Monday, 26 June 2023

 I KNEW NOTHING BUT BOMBS BULLETS

-I SEEN LIFE WASNT ALL AT WAR IT FLIPPED MY WAY
+I SEEN LIFE WAS ALL AT WAR; IT FLIPPED MY WAY

 OF THINKING.